-As shown in Table 3, dysregulation prevails in children with aggressive manifestations, which is evidenced by the use of uncontrolled and aggressive behaviours or the absence of actions to modify their unpleasant emotions.
+As shown in Table 3, in children with aggressive manifestations, dysregulation predominates, which is evidenced by the use of uncontrolled and aggressive behaviours or the absence of actions to modify their unpleasant emotions.
 In schoolchildren without a tendency towards aggression, isolation or avoidance of situations that generate discomfort prevails, as well as the search for affection or support.
 A strategy identified by both groups was behavioural distraction, as some of them carried out pleasant actions that allowed them to forget about the problematic situation that generated the emotional discomfort.

 Both behavioural and cognitive distraction were used more in anxiety- and sadness-generating situations than in situations where the person feels angry.
-In the latter, even non-aggressive childhoods employed less adaptive responses such as avoidance and isolation.
+In the latter, even children who were not prone to aggression used less adaptive responses such as avoidance and isolation.